Employee Resignation Announcement (with Email Samples)

 An employee departure announcement is a document (typically an email) informing other staff members and clients about an employee leaving the organization.

-It can also include information about how the organization will move forward in regards to the departed employees role and responsibilities.
+It can also include information about how the organization will move forward regarding the departed employee’s role and responsibilities.

 Should You Announce An Employee’s Departure?